-$TLAT_EX$ 's error messages should be self-explanatory.
-However, it calls upon the operating system up to three time to execute other programs:
+TLATEX's error messages should be self-explanatory.
+However, it calls upon the operating system up to three times to execute other programs:

-- It runs LATEX on the alignOut file that it wrote. - It runs LATEX on the out file that it wrote. - It may execute the psCommand to create the Postscript or pdf output file.
+- It runs LATEX on the alignOut file that it wrote. - \bullet It runs LATEX on the out file that it wrote. - It may execute the psCommand to create the PostScript or PDF output file.

-After each of the last two executions, $TLAT_EX$ writes a message asserting that the appropriate output file was written.
+After each of the last two executions, TLATEX writes a message asserting that the appropriate output file was written.
 It might lie.
 Any of those executions might fail, possibly causing no output file to be written.
-Such a failure can even cause the operating system never to return control to $TLAT_EX$ , so $TLAT_EX$ never terminates.
-This type of failure is the likely problem if $TLAT_EX$ does not produce a dvi file or a Postscript/pdf file, or if it never terminates.
-In that case, you should try rerunning $TLAT_EX$ using the alignOut option to write a separate alignment file.
-Reading the two log files that LAT\EX produces, or any error file produced by executing psCommand, may shed light on the problem.
+Such a failure can even cause the operating system never to return control to TLATEX, so TLATEX never terminates.
+This type of failure is the likely problem if TLATEX does not produce a dvi file or a PostScript/PDF file, or if it never terminates.
+In that case, you should try rerunning TLATEX using the alignOut option to write a separate alignment file.
+Reading the two log files that LATEX produces, or any error file produced by executing psCommand, may shed light on the problem.